 Know what treatment was ordered.
 To do so, review prior medical record entries before each visit.

-Implement a test and referral tracking system to verify that patient obtained recommended tests, procedures, and consultations.
+Implement a test and referral tracking system to verify that patients obtained recommended tests, procedures, and consultations.

 Step 1: Disclose to patients and document in the record the order for the test/referral.